eagle-io/docs/source/topics/account_management/customize/index.rst

 Customization
 =============

-|icon-customise| The following customization features are available depending on your account type:
+|icon-customise| Create a personalised appearance for your company.
+Upload your own company logos, graphics and text which are displayed in the user interface and emails.

+.. only:: not latex

+    |

 Product
 --------

 Domains
 ~~~~~~~

-Standard account owners can specify a subdomain of their choosing and change this at any time.
+You can specify a subdomain for free.
+If you would like to use your own custom domain name please contact your account manager or support@eagle.io.
-Changes take effect immediately and logged in users will be prompted to navigate to the new url.
+Subdomain changes take effect immediately and logged in users will be prompted to navigate to the new domain.

 Minimum length of 5 characters is required.
 The subdomain will be validated on save.